 Ifeoma spoke about the state of sanitation in Enugu metropolis and the importance of an open defecation free state.
 She also emphasised on the rights of sanitation workers and its relation to #ClaimYourWaterRights

-There were a question and answer section with Engr Nwaeze a sewage worker.
+There was a question and answer section with Engr Nwaeze a sewage worker.
 He described the status of sanitation in Enugu metropolis, the state of sanitation workers, the challenges they face and also gave recommendations on how to move forward.

 You can find the full version of the radio program here.